na-na-hi/renget/archive/lcbguide.md

 Sort of.
 Your loading screen comes from the last story node's CG you played.
 Replay the node from start to finish to change it.
 Only do this once you've finished all the story content for the time being, obviously.

 **15. What is the update/maintenance schedule?
 When are new IDs/E.G.O announced and released?**
 We currently get new IDs/E.G.O every week.
 Patch notes every Monday at roughly 5 a.m.
 EST. Maintenance begins every Wednesday at 9 p.m.
 EST and ends at 11 p.m.
-EST. New banners and Events are announced on Fridays.
-Skills for announced IDs/E.G.Os are posted with the patch notes the following Monday before the banner is added after maintenance.
-Keep in mind that Korea is a day ahead for most of you.
+EST. New banners and Events are announced/have trailers posted on on Fridays.
+Identities that are considered too spoilery for a recently released chapter will instead have their trailers posted the following Thursday.
+Skills for announced IDs/E.G.Os are posted with the patch notes on Monday before the banner is added after maintenance.
 You can see a live countdown for everything [here.](https://lcbcountdown.carrd.co/)

 **16. What are Drawpiles and when do they happen?**
 A Drawpile is a canvas that lets multiple people draw, sketch, and paint on the same canvas simultaneously.
 We have a Drawpile every Wednesday at the start of each maintenance.
 The completed Drawpiles are posted in the thread when everyone is done drawing, usually the next day.
 You can view every past Drawpile in the [/lcg/ Drawpile Collection](https://cubari.moe/read/imgchest/dl7plwgj4ox/1/1/).

 ## Rerolling
 **1. Do I need to reroll?**
 No. All story content in the game can be beaten with the default Identities and E.G.O.
 Reroll if you want to start with specific ones.
+If you're not interested in meta Identities just look for whatever makes your dick the hardest and make sure it's actually in the roll pool by checking the probabilities tab on the banner you're rolling on.

 **2. Who do I reroll for?**
 I have listed what most people consider to be the most "meta" Identity for each Sinner here.
 Identities at the top of the list are generally better than the ones at the bottom, but the ordering past the first 4 IDs should be considered loose.
 Try to get one or two Identities on this list.
 Do not bother rerolling for E.G.O.